 • Are willing to have radiation therapy and are able to get to the appointments

-• Have not already had their breast treated with radiation therapy or BCS
+• Have not had your breast treated with radiation therapy or breast conserving surgery

-• Have only one area of cancer in the breast, or multiple areas that are close enough to be removed together without changing the look of the breast too much
+• Have only one area of cancer in the breast or several areas that are close enough to be removed together without changing the look of the breast too much

-• Have a tumor smaller than 5 cm (2 inches), and that is also small relative to the size of the breast
+• Have a tumor smaller than 5 cm (2 inches), and that is also small compared to the size of the breast

 • Do not have a genetic factor such as a BRCA or ATM mutation, which might increase your chance of a second breast cancer

-• Do not have certain serious connective tissue diseases such as scleroderma or lupus, which may make you especially sensitive to the side effects of radiation therapy
+• Do not have certain serious connective tissue diseases like scleroderma or lupus, which may make you particularly sensitive to the side effects of radiation therapy

 • Do not have inflammatory breast cancer